-Selling books is about gaining clicks.
+Selling ebooks is about gaining clicks.
 So how do you get people to click?

 Without clicks, no one is going to discover your ebook or book, so it is vitally important that when you have published your book, you start work on building a clickable trail to your book’s sales page.

 Of course, helping people navigate to your book does not necessarily mean that they will instantly buy it, but a small percentage will.